New additions to the Board of Directors

 On last June 15, AXENÉO7 held its 38th Annual General Meeting (AGM).
 On this occasion, six eligible positions on the Board of Directors were put up for a vote.
 After the arrival of the new members, the Board met in order to assign the positions to be occupied and to determine the length of the mandates.

 The entire team of the artist-run centre AXENÉO7 congratulates Lieven Meyer and Geneviève Saulnier, both of whom were elected as co-presidents.
 Meyer will sit on the Board for a 1 year mandate, and Saulnier for a 2 year mandate.
 We also extend our congratulations to Benoît Béland, elected to sit as treasurer, and Karina Pawlikowski who was elected as secretary, both of whom will serve on the Board for the next 2 years.
 We also congratulate Jusée Dubeau for her reelection, and warmly welcome Laure Bourgault and Florence Simard, both elected as directors.
-Dubeau and Simard will remain for a 1 year mandate, while Bourgault will sit for the next 2 years.
+All three will stay on for a one-year term.

 The AXENÉO7 team would like to thank the outgoing board of directors for their involvement.
 A big thank you to Edith Brunette, Catherine Lescarbeau and Pavel Pavlov.

 A professor of French at the Cégep de l'Outaouais since 1999, Benoît Béland holds a MA in French literature from Université d'Ottawa and a graduate diploma with a specialization in education administration from Université du Québec en Outaouais (UQO).
 He has also studied communications.